sidharkal/Machine-Translation/README.md

 machine translation

-In this notebook, you will build a deep neural network that functions as part of an end-to-end machine translation pipeline.
-Your completed pipeline will accept English text as input and return the French translation.
+In this notebook, a deep neural network that functions as part of an end-to-end machine translation .
+Model will accept English text as input and return the French translation of English text